sairishi-pvn/ML-bioinformatics/README.md

 ## About
 This repository contains beginner-friendly machine learning projects applied to bioinformatics.
-It is created as a learning portfolio for placements and academic projects.
+It is created as a learning portfolio for academic projects.

 ## Topics Covered
 - Python basics for data analysis